Painting Equipment

 Spray guns that reduce paint and varnish spills

 Loss of material is one of the main problems of spray application of finishing materials.
-This loss is not only the actual cost of the varnish that no longer gets on the wood but also the cost of exhaustion to remove finishing materials and diluents from the working environment.
-As these costs are far from small, manufacturers of equipment and spray guns are continually improving their products so that losses are kept to a minimum.
+This loss not only comes down to the actual cost of the varnish no longer reaching the wood, but also to the costs of exhaustion to remove finishing materials and thinners from the working environment.
+As these costs are far from small, equipment and spray gun manufacturers are continually improving their products to minimize losses.

 Spraying systems with the best material transfer

-Although one might think that only for very expensive pumps or automated spraying lines there are guns that have very good material transfer, this is not the case.
-There are also manual guns that reduce losses.
-What is important is how the gun works and the technology it is built for.
+Although we might think that only for very expensive pumps or automated spraying lines there are guns that have very good material transfer, this is not the case.
+There are also manual guns that reduce waste.
+What is important is how the gun works and the technology for which it was built.

-Spray guns known for low material loss are:
+Spray guns recognized for low material loss are:

 • HVLP